Family Planning Tasmania specialises in sexual and reproductive health, including women’s health and gynaecology.

 GPs can help us meet very high demand for medication termination appointments by organising the following (with copies requested to be sent to the Family Planning Tasmania clinic):

 - FBC, Quantitative HCG and Blood Group

-- STI screening for chlamydia and BV (this can be a first pass urine for chlamydia and a self-collected lower vaginal swab (SOLVS))
+- STI screening for chlamydia (this can be a self-collected lower vaginal swab (SOLVS))

 - Ultrasound dating scan – intrauterine pregnancies aren’t typically visible before six weeks gestation.
 Please advise patients to have the scan at, but not before, six weeks.
 A second scan is required if an intrauterine pregnancy is not seen.

 Some women have had upsetting experiences when attending for their dating scan ultrasound.
 Family Planning Tasmania has talked to imaging providers and we recommend the following words are used when requesting a dating scan for women considering termination:

 - Pregnancy Ultrasound: Please report sac size and estimated gestational age.

 - Transvaginal Ultrasound: If gestational sac is not visible on ultrasound.